England's 14th oldest university, the University of Hull, is an ambitious institution that strives to inspire future world-changing leaders.

 Hull's motto, Lampada Ferens, means ‘carrying the light of learning,' and the university is proud to have been making a global impact and challenging the way people think for 90 years.

-Originally established as University College Hull in 1927, today the university has a community of over 14,500 students, with over 1,400 international students from nearly 100 countries.
+Originally established as University College Hull in 1927, today the university has a community of over 16,000 students, with over 2,500 international students from more than 100 countries.

-Hull has a 97.9% percent graduate employability rate for international students (HESA 2018), which can be attributed to its excellent career support, where students have access to countless invaluable resources.
+Hull was awarded silver status in the Teaching Excellence Framework 2018.
+It has a 97.9% percent graduate employability rate for international students (HESA 2018), which can be attributed to its excellent career support, where students have access to countless invaluable resources.